jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 $$c_{ij}$$ are **coupling coefficients** that are trained by the iterative dynamic routing process (discussed next) and $$ \sum_{i} c_{ij}$$ are designed to sum to one.

-Instead of applying a ReLU function, we apply a squashing function.
+Instead of applying a ReLU function, we apply a squashing function to scale the vector between 0 and unit length.

 $$
 \begin{split}